Generating Gottesman-Kitaev-Preskill qubit using a cross-Kerr interaction between a squeezed light and Fock states in optics: Introduction

-Regarding the experimental realization of the GKP qubit, the GKP qubit has been generated recently in an ion trap~\cite{fluhmann2019encoding} and superconducting circuit quantum electrodynamics~\cite{campagne2020quantum}, where the squeezing level of generated GKP qubits is close to 10 dB, which is the required squeezing level for FTQC with CVs~\cite{fukui2018high,fukui2019high,noh2020fault,yamasaki2020polylog, bourassa2021blueprint,tzitrin2021fault}.
+Experimentally, the GKP qubit has been generated recently in an ion trap~\cite{fluhmann2019encoding} and superconducting circuit quantum electrodynamics~\cite{campagne2020quantum}, where the squeezing level of generated GKP qubits is close to 10 dB, the required squeezing level for FTQC with CVs~\cite{fukui2018high,fukui2019high,noh2020fault,yamasaki2020polylog, bourassa2021blueprint,tzitrin2021fault}.
 On the other hand, a large-scale CV cluster state has so far not been demonstrated in such physical setups.
-Thus, the GKP qubit generation may not directly translate into large-scale QC except for an optical setup, since the advantage of the GKP qubit for the scalability in CVs has not been employed.
-In an optical setup, there are many efforts to develop various ways to generate the GKP qubit~\cite{pirandola2004constructing, pirandola2006continuous, pirandola2006generating, motes2017encoding,eaton2019non,su2019conversion, arrazola2019machine,tzitrin2020progress,lin2020encoding,hastrup2021generation,fukui2021efficient2}.
-However, unfortunately, the optical GKP qubit has not been generated yet due to the difficulty to obtain a nonlinearity.
+Thus, generations of the GKP qubit may not be directly translated into large-scale QC except for an optical setup, since the advantage of the GKP qubit for scalability in CVs has not been employed as far as a framework of measurement-based QC with CVs~\cite{note4}.
+In an optical setup, various generation methods of GKP state are being developed ~\cite{pirandola2004constructing, pirandola2006continuous, pirandola2006generating, motes2017encoding,eaton2019non,su2019conversion, arrazola2019machine,tzitrin2020progress,lin2020encoding,hastrup2021generation,fukui2021efficient2}.
+Unfortunately, however, optical generation of the GKP qubit has remained unsuccessful due to the difficulties in obtaining the required nonlinearity